Back to Top

 How To Troubleshoot SPF Authentication Failures?

-1. Verify the SPF record: The first step is to verify that the SPF record configuration is correct.
+1. SPF record Verification: The first step is to verify that the SPF record configuration is correct.
 Check the SPF record using EasyDMARC's SPF Checker or command-line tool to ensure all the authorized IP addresses and sources are listed.

 2. Check IP addresses: If the SPF authentication fails for a specific IP address, verify that the IP address is authorized to send emails on behalf of the domain.
 You can do this by checking the SPF record to ensure that the IP address is listed or by whitelisting the IP address if it needs to be added.